 Sensex, Nifty turn volatile after RBI cuts repo rate

-Mumbai, Apr 04: Domestic benchmark equity indices turned volatile in afternoon trade Thursday after the RBI cut repo by 0.25 per cent for the second time in a row, but kept the policy stance at 'neutral' amid uncertainty over monsoon.
+Mumbai, Apr 04: Domestic benchmark equity indices turned volatile in afternoon trade on Thursday after the Reserve Bank of India (RBI) cut repo by 0.25 per cent for the second time in a row, but kept the policy stance at 'neutral' amid uncertainty over monsoon.

 The 30-share index fell 160.45 points to 38,716.67 in a knee-jerk reaction at noon, but pared all losses, and was trading 22.24 points, or 0.06 per cent, higher at 38,899.36 at 1230 hours.